 The versatile MIXX is our most popular Nuna stroller, a stylish yet durable stroller that offers a smooth ride no matter where you're strolling.

-Both MIXX and MIXX2 models are available at Strolleria (and the 2018 MIXX2 is $150 off while inventory lasts!).
+In 2019, Nuna released an updated version of the MIXX and changed the name of the stroller previously known as the MIXX2.
 The 2019 model includes new colors and a redesigned seat with a no-rethread harness and ventilated seat back.
 See this comparison for more details of what's new for 2019.

 Compared with the TAVO, the MIXX offers more rugged wheels that make it a good match for families looking to venture onto dirt, gravel and grass.